 The "aboutness" and "goal-directedness" of eukaryotic cells and how it relates to nano-intentionality is defined as follows (p14):

+The crucial pre-mental properties of a cell are that it can 1) respond to (somewhat) novel circumstances, eventualities for which it is not specifically-prepared by the evolutionary "memory" instantiated in its DNA.
+2) discover, through an individual process of trial and error, some "adaptive" (in the physiological sense) response or solution.
 3) in various ways incorporate the results of this discovery into its own structure, thus "recording" or "remembering" (in a non-mental sense) this past, individual history.

 It is argued that simple single-celled eukaryotes possess nano-intentionality and it is stressed that one of the abilities of a nano-intentional structure is its ability to rearrange its physical structure in response to environmental circumstances.
 An example of eukaryotic chemotaxis (sensory adaptation) in the amoeba and its ability to react to environmental signals and adapt to them by inducing structural changes was given, e.g. when seeking and ingesting food was given.
 Chemotaxis involves structural changes in response to environmental circumstances and it is not limited to eukaryotes as bacterial cells are also capable of chemotaxis.
 In this respect, bacterial cells would qualify since no other reason was provided for not including bacterial cells.